 Current position: Glenn M. Linden Associate Professor of the U.S. Civil War Era at Southern Methodist University

-More About Me
+〉More About Me

-I was born in Tel Aviv, grew up there and in the DC area, and lived a couple of years in Hiroshima and Tokyo, all of which gives me an insider and an outsider view of American history.
+I was born in Tel Aviv, grew up half there and half in the DC area, and lived a couple of years in Hiroshima and Tokyo, all of which gives me both an insider and an outsider view of American history.
 My research usually starts with some basic fact that seems boring but important.
 I then try to work out the implications of taking that thing seriously.

 ++ a couple of course syllabuses